samuelkerstell/portfolio-project-3/README.md

     * Set the build backs to Python and NodeJS in that order The live link can be found here - [Penalty shootout game](https://penalty-shootout-first-to-5-21972da03e60.herokuapp.com)

-  * To deploy the project on my local computer is used Gitpod.
+  * To deploy the project on my local computer I used Gitpod.
 The steps to deploy are as follows:
     * Type "python3 run.py" in the terminal.

 # Credits